Blog Discussion Thread: Economic Theories of the Great Depression

 The Keynesian theory states “that the government’s top priority is to keep employment as high as possible during recessionary by running deficits.”

 The Austrian school argues that the great depression was due to the Federal Reserve’s monetary policies, making credit easy.
 Making credit easy caused inflation, thus driving prices higher and creating many bubbles within the economy.
-By the late 1920s, the Federal Reserve noticed that it was too late to do something.
+By the late 1920s, the Federal Reserve noticed it was too late to do something.
 However, that did not stop them from making the same mistake again by making additional adjustments to the economy.
-This is where the Austrian school argues that not only did the government cause the Great Depression by interfering with the money supply and exacerbated it by continuing to tinker with the market even after the depression has fully hit, causing the delay of any correction for some time.
+This is where the Austrian school argues that not only did the government cause the Great Depression by interfering with the money supply but exacerbated it by continuing to tinker with the market even after the Depression had fully hit, causing the delay of any correction for some time.

-So who is right?
+So, who is right?

 Frankly, they are all on point to a degree.
 All the schools of thought appear to blame the government and banks for doing too much or too little.
 All schools of thought believe money is the issue.
-All schools of thought feel that any adjustment is good and bad.
+All schools of thought feel that any adjustment is good or bad.
 In other words, all schools of thought place one in a “catch-22” scenario or damned if you do and damned if you don’t conundrum.

 As Frederic Bastiat once stated, “Government is the great fiction, through which everybody endeavors to live at the expense of everybody else.”